mongo-flink/mongo-flink/README.md

 # Configuration

-MongoFlink can be configured using `MongoConnectorOptions` or properties (deprecated).
+MongoFlink can be configured using `MongoConnectorOptions`(recommended) or properties in DataStream API and properties in Table/SQL API.

 ## MongoSink